LePhenix47/Color-converter-npm-library_Younes-Lahouiti/README.md

 There are currently 2 main methods:

-- `convertTo(targetModel)`: Methods that converts a color into another model, the target model must be valid
+- `convertTo(targetModel)`: Method that converts a color into another model, the target model must be either one of the supported 7 color models

 - `getAllModels()`: Method that returns an array containing all the color models